escapin/sElect/README.md

-**Verifiability** is achieved in a very direct way: once the result has been published, every voter can simply check whether her verification code is included in the published election result, along with the voter's choice.
+**Verifiability** is achieved in a very direct way: once the result has been published, every voter can simply check whether her verification code is included in the published election result, along with her choice.
 For this mechanism to work, one needs to make sure that the client program is honest and indeed uses a randomly chosen, and hence unique, verification code.
 In case part of the verification code is randomly chosen by the user, the assumption of an honest verification client is not even necessary.

 Furthermore, sElect also provides a reasonable level of